chrysn/aiocoap/README.rst

 aiocoap is published under the MIT License, see :doc:`LICENSE` for details.

+When using aiocoap for a publication, please cite it according to the output of ``./setup.py cite [--bibtex]``.

 Copyright (c) 2012-2014 Maciej Wasilak <http://sixpinetrees.blogspot.com/>,
               2013-2014 Christian Amsüss <c.amsuess@energyharvesting.at>